kube-rs/website/docs/controllers/testing.md

 As you now depend on both cluster specific actions to set up a cluster (e.g. [setup-k3d-k3s](https://github.com/nolar/setup-k3d-k3s)), and the underlying cluster interface (e.g. [k3d]), you have to deal with compatibility issues between these.
 Spurious cluster creation failures here are common (particularly on `latest`).

+You also have to wait for things to be ready.
+Usually, this involves waiting for a [Condition](https://docs.rs/kube/latest/kube/runtime/wait/trait.Condition.html), but Kubernetes does not have conditions for everything[*](https://docs.rs/kube/latest/kube/runtime/wait/conditions/fn.is_crd_established.html), so you can still run into race conditions.

 It is **possible to reduce the reliability problems** a bit by using **dedicated clusters**, but that brings us onto the second pain point;

 #### No Isolation